What’s on in Oxford and across Oxfordshire this May

 Top up on your vitamin D at one of the many local restaurants with outdoor seating, or pack a picnic basket and find yourself a coveted spot at any of our numerous parks, open spaces and nature reserves and other fine places to enjoy the sun in Oxfordshire.

+For comedy lovers, you can treat yourselves to a Saturday night of award-winning comedy at The Glee Club in Oxford.
 And, of course, on Sundays, you can make the most of the tedious hours between brunch and supper with a cultural experience in London’s theatreland.

-Need we say again that this is nothing but a curated list of things to do in Oxford and across Oxfordshire this May.
+Need we say that this is nothing but a curated list of things to do in Oxford and across Oxfordshire this May.
 Do take a look at the “What’s on” section, where you’ll find a growing list of events in Oxford and across Oxfordshire, plus unmissable events beyond the county that would make for a great day out.

 Got an event that should be on the list?
 List your event on The Oxford Magazine website and reach our growing audience of people who live, work or place in Oxfordshire.
 Once again, welcome to your invaluable guide to what’s on in Oxford and across Oxfordshire this May.